American propaganda during World War II: Films

 The war happened in the time of an important national conflict: racial segregation.
 White America was united behind the war, but in black America there was opposition.
 While Roosevelt was describing the Allied War goals as democratic, Walter Francis White, the executive secretary of the National Association for the Advancement of Colored People (NAACP), said that colored people had to "fight for the right to fight".
 Many blacks were weighing their loyalty to the country against loyalty to their race.
-To address the identity problem, the Office of War Information (that controlled and influenced the contents and subjects of American motion pictures) decided to collaborate with black leaders to try to improve Hollywood's portrayal of colored people and obtain their support to the Allied cause.
-It was a failure.
+To address the identity problem, the Office of War Information (that controlled and influenced the contents and subjects of American motion pictures) decided to collaborate with black leaders to try to improve Hollywood's portrayal of colored people and obtain their support to the Allied cause, but, it was a failure.

 The earliest Hollywood production to satirize any of the Axis governments was You Nazty Spy!, a Three Stooges short released on January 19, 1940, satirizing Hitler (Moe Howard as "Moe Hailstone"), Goering (Curly Howard as "Field Marshal Gallstone") and Goebbels (Larry Fine as "Larry Pebble"), nearly two years before the attack on Pearl Harbor.

 The 1941 German attack on the Soviet Union resulted in pro-Russian movies.
 The war also produced an interest in newsreels and documentaries, which had been unable to compete against entertainment films prior to the war.
 America's allies were no longer allowed to be depicted negatively in any way.